bmc/brizzled/id/116/index.md

 All the artifact information is there, without much extraneous markup getting in the way.

+[Polyglot Maven][] also has promise, since it provides a way to express Maven POMs in Groovy, Scala, Clojure and JRuby, among others.
+I'll admit that I haven't played much with Polyglot Maven, but it's on my list of things to try.

 ## So, why Buildr?

 While I use [SBT][] heavily, in my Scala work, I wanted to keep things even